EagleAdelaide/FinSen_Dataset/README.md

 [![Pytorch 1.5](https://img.shields.io/badge/pytorch-1.5.1-blue.svg)](https://pytorch.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/torrvision/focal_calibration/blob/main/LICENSE)

-This repository contains the code for [*Enhancing Financial Market Predictions:
+This repository contains the dataset for [*Enhancing Financial Market Predictions:
 Causality-Driven Feature Selection*](https://arxiv.org/abs/tbc), which has been accepted in ADMA 2024.

 If the code or the paper has been useful in your research, please add a citation to our work: